Consensys/truffle-security/README.md

 # MythX Security Analysis Plugin for Truffle Framework

 This plugin adds automated smart contract security analysis to the [Truffle framework](https://truffleframework.com/docs/truffle/overview).
 It is based on [MythX](https://mythx.io), the security analysis API for Ethereum smart contracts.

-The MythX plugin is compatible with Truffle 5.0 or higher.
+The plugin is compatible with Truffle 5.0 or higher.

 # Setup